AviMGala/AviMGala.github.io/_projects/3_project.md

     </div>
 </div>
 <div class="caption">
-    Caption photos easily.
-On the left, a road goes through a tunnel.
-Middle, leaves artistically fall in a hipster photoshoot.
-Right, in another hipster photoshoot, a lumberjack grasps a handful of pine needles.
+    On the left is a basic system to respawn the player.
+Middle, networked chat functionality in C++.
+Right, in-game tags and launching via Steam.
 </div>
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">